Overview

 Amitriptyline and nortriptyline are the most widely used TCAs for treating CRPS, although nortriptyline generally has fewer side effects.

-These medications can often improve sleep, and are usually taken in the early evening to reduce the risk of "hangover" effects the next morning.
+These medicines can often improve sleep, and are usually taken in the early evening to reduce the risk of "hangover" effects the next morning.

 Possible side effects include: